flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 #### Example [Copy Input V2](#copy-input-v2)

-- assignments can be made as part of a broader expression.
+- Assignments can be made as part of a broader expression.
   - e.g. the expression `(c = getchar()) != EOF)`
     assigns the return of `getchar()` to `c`compares that to `EOF` and returns `True` if not equal and `False` if they are equal.
 - One needs to be careful of precedence, e.g. `!=` has a higher precedence than `=`.